Attacks of ransomwareYour computer may be unprotected.

 Never pay the ransom

-Giving and paying also encourages this type of crime.
+Giving in and paying also encourages this type of crime.
 The more people pay the ransoms, the more popular ransomware attacks become.

-Start ransomware removal
+Start removing ransomware

 Follow the ransomware removal steps below to recover from a ransomware attack.